arnegrondahl/dcs-server-start/README.md

 # Overview

-This is a collection of scripts and documentation to have a dedicated DCS Server running on an automated start/stop schedule, but also the possibility to via Discord start and stop it.
+A collection of scripts and documentation to have a dedicated DCS Server running on an automated start/stop schedule, but also the possibility to via Discord start and stop it.
 Once setup, the idea is that everything should work with next to none maintenance.
-This has been the case for 5 months in Viktor Röd.
+This has been the case for >5 months in Viktor Röd.

-It was written for hosting in AWS but with very little effort could be made to run on any public cloud provider or at home.
+The repo contents is for hosting in AWS but with very little effort could be made to run on any public cloud provider or at home.
+I can help out if you have a compelling case :)

 Written by and for Viktor Röd, part of NOSIG - https://www.nosig.se/.